ykpaco/LayoutComposer/README.md

 `VBox` places UIViews along the vertical axis.
 Each LayoutComponent can specify height in pixel or by using `flex` option.
 The flex option set height of the LayoutComponent relative to each view having `flex` option.
+In the above example, view4 is twice the height of view3.

 LayoutComponents having the flex option divide the available area.
 If neither height or flex is specified, the intrinsic content size of the view is used.